 Most TCP implementations do not perform well over WAN links.
 To name just two problems, the standard TCP retransmission algorithms (Selective Acknowledgments and TCP Fast Recovery) are inadequate for links with high loss rates, and do not consider the needs of short-lived transactional connections.

-Citrix SD-WAN WANOP implements a broad spectrum of WAN optimizations to keep the data flowing under all kinds of adverse conditions.
+NetScaler SD-WAN WANOP implements a broad spectrum of WAN optimizations to keep the data flowing under all kinds of adverse conditions.
 These optimizations work transparently to ensure that the data arrives at its destination as quickly as possible.

 WAN optimization operates transparently and requires no configuration.

 WAN optimization is a standard feature on all NetScaler SD-WAN WANOP appliances.

 The figure below shows the transfer speeds possible at various distances, without acceleration, when the endpoints use standard TCP (TCP Reno).
 For example, gigabit throughputs are possible without acceleration within a radius of a few miles, 100 Mbps is attainable to less than 100 miles, and throughput on a worldwide connection is limited to less than 1 Mbps, regardless of the actual speed of the link.
 With acceleration, however, the speeds above the diagonal line become available to applications.
 Distance is no longer a limiting factor.

 Figure 1.
 Non-accelerated TCP Performance Plummets With Distance

 Without NetScaler acceleration, TCP throughput is inversely proportional to distance, making it impossible to extract the full bandwidth of long-distance, high-speed links.
 With acceleration, the distance factor disappears, and the full speed of a link can be used at any distance.
 (Chart based on model by Mathis, et al, Pittsburgh Supercomputer Center.)